 - Deputation allowance and servant allowance

-- House Rent Allowance is given to the employee who stays in rented property and unlikely a person who stays in its own house then it is fully taxable.
-The allowance exemption is the least of the actual house rent allowance or additional rent above 10% of the salary or the rent is equal to 50% of the salary in metro or 40% in another area
+House Rent Allowance is given to the employee who stays in a rented property and unlikely a person who stays in its own house; then, it is fully taxable.
+The allowance exemption is the least of the actual house rent allowance or additional rent above 10% of the salary, or the rent is equal to 50% of the salary in metro or 40% in another area

 - Entertainment allowances are given to the employee excluding Central or State Government

 - Special allowances are like uniform, travel or research allowance, etc.

 - Special allowance to meet personal expenses like children education allowance, children hostel allowance, etc

 Read our article: ITR Rectification – A Complete Guide on How To Rectify ITR Online

 - Foreign allowance given to the employee posted abroad

 - Allowance of high court and Supreme Court Judges

 - Perquisites are the Incentives that are paid to the employee Over Their Salaries.
 They are Not Reimbursement of Expenses.